 If you’re not aware, Cards Against Humanity is a game heavily influenced by Apples to Apples, although its content is much more crass, inappropriate and politically incorrect.
 It’s definitely not a game for everyone, but it is a way for people to bond over topics and conversations that would normally be considered off-limits.

 Heads Up is a game usually played in person, but with video chat, it can also be an online party game.
 Heads Up involves one person trying to guess a word based on the clues that the other players are shouting or acting out.
 It’s a high-energy, chaotic game, but it gets everyone in on the action.
 Playing the game forces you to think on your feet regardless of if you are the guesser or not.

 Although Heads Up costs money on the app store, there is a different version called Charades! that is completely free.
 The play format of Charades! is similar, if not identical, to Heads Up

 Fun online games aren’t just limited to these options.
-There are all kinds of creative measures that can turn traditional games into online party games, like puzzles, Scrabble, crosswords and more.
+There are all kinds of creative measures that can turn traditional games into online party games, like puzzles, Scrabble, crosswords and more, which can often be made easier with the aid of a word unscrambler like Unscrambled Words.
 It can even be fun to come up with a completely new game to play virtually, like some sort of role-playing game.

 With quarantine measures still in place in most areas, and many colleges canceling in-person classes, it can be hard to keep in touch with friend groups and even harder to make new friends.
 But online games can be an excellent ice breaker if you run out of things to say or if you’re just bored.
 Plus, they keep the friendship spark going strong.
 Exciting gameplay will only incentivize future virtual get-togethers for more games to be played and memories to be made.